City of Tonawanda

 Amanda A. Lofft, Director of Recreation

 Within the 4 square mile area of the City of Tonawanda, there are five parks, one pool/wading pool, four sports/ recreational areas, 5 miles of trail, docking facilities, one band shell and nine playgrounds.
-Various shelters are available for rental in Veteran’s Park and Eastern Park.
+Various shelters are available for rental in Veteran’s Park and Eastern Park, and the all new Niawanda Park Pavilion is available for rent for any occasion.
 The Clinton Park gazebo and the gazebo behind Tonawanda City Hall are available for rental in 3-hour increments for weddings, etc.

 Park Shelter Permits (716) 505-1172

 Park permits for Veterans Park and Eastern Park can be obtained in the Parks Office at the Department of Public Works building at 150 Fillmore Avenue.
-Permits must be obtained in person and will be available for rental starting Monday, February 3, 2014.
+Permits must be obtained in person and will be available for rental starting the first weekday in February.
 Permits will be available in the Parks Office from 7:00am-12noon and 1:00pm-3:00pm.
-These two parks are open for permits from May 24th to September 7th.
+These two parks are open for permits from the last week in May to the first week in September.
 Call 505-1172 for information.
 Permits can be purchased using cash, check or money orders

 SHELTER PERMIT POLICY